Our Trainers

 Tara Moriarty - ESD Trainer

 I got into dog training after adopting my dog Havok in 2016, who lived up to his name.
 He taught me all about living with and training a dog with behavioral challenges, he's also the dog that pushed me to find a kinder more therapeutic style of training.
+I started off my education at a police k9 facility, then started working mostly with behaviorally challenging pet dogs after graduating their program.

 I had always been interested in service dogs even before I really got into dog training, so I sought out as much information about them as I could once I began training professionally.
+In that process I realized how much working with service dogs helped me with my health conditions, so part of my learning includes training my service dog Draak.
+Continuing education is one of my favorite hobbies, I've read more books, gone to more seminars, and taken more courses and webinars than I can count.

 I recently earned my Family Dog Mediator certification and have my eyes on a few other certifications in the near-ish future.
+My other favorite hobby is dabbling in various dog sports and having fun with my dogs.
+I live in Charlottesville Virginia with my two dogs, Draak and Gir.

 Michelle Carey - BS - CPDT-KA